Prelude to Chapter 2

 It sounded too good to be true: live aboard a sailboat where you can grow sprouts and catch fish, while traveling the world as a sea gypsy on this magically eco-friendly vehicle… where do I sign up?!

-Just over two years later, I find myself living on the boat that only existed only in the minds of these three crazy dudes.
+Just over two years later, I find myself living on the boat that existed only in the minds of these three crazy dudes.

 But she’s here as real as can be, Chak Matay, and what a beauty she is.